mkbansal0588/AZDevops/modules/module04.md

 ## :tada: Summary

-This module provided an overview of how to create a legacy and yaml based Azure devops pipelines.
+This module provided an overview of how to do terraform deployment at scale.